 The Ministry of Defence and a former armed forces minister have rebuffed claims that one of the government's most troubled programmes is "on track" to meet a new schedule.

 Ajax, one of the government’s most troubled programmes is, “far from on track”, Mark Francois has said, in response to claims from the company contracted to deliver the armoured vehicles.

-The Ministry of Defence signed a £5bn contract with General Dynamics Land Systems UK (GDUK) in 2014 to deliver 589 Ajax armoured vehicles by 2017 but delays and unresolved safety problems have left the viability of the programme in question.
+The Ministry of Defence signed a £5bn contract with General Dynamics Land Systems UK (GDUK) in 2014 to deliver 589 Ajax armoured vehicles.
+Initially, the aim was to start bringing the vehicles into service in 2017 but delays and unresolved safety problems have left the viability of the programme in question.

 As of this summer – a year after the revised June 2021 deadline – just 26 vehicles had been delivered, to be used only for training purposes.
 There are unresolved problems with the vehicles, including excessive noise and vibration, and injuries have been reported among army personnel who have trialled them.

 After the Public Accounts Committee warned in June that GDUK and the MoD “must fix or fail” the programme by the end of the year, the outsourcer said the two parties had agreed a new schedule.

 "GDUK and the MoD have worked together to develop a joint, integrated schedule for the delivery of the rest of the programme, and we are on track to this new schedule.
 The schedule has been extensively and independently reviewed,” the company said in a letter to PAC on 22 September.

 But an MoD spokesperson told CSW on 27 October that a revised scheduled was being explored but had not yet been agreed.

 “The MoD remains focused on working with General Dynamics to resolve the issues within the Ajax programme in line with the contract,” the department said.